kbabla/MovieFilter-/README.md

 # MovieFilter-
 Sort the most popular movies by categories, save favorites, and find close-by movie theaters 5/27/18: Current project goals- Update favorites for data persistance, add more movie locations to Map, update UI for homescreen

-8/5/18: Add 10 closest movie locations
+8/5/18: Add 10 closest movie locations, update JSON parsing function, update DataModel to allow for all movie Genre types